izzulirfan16/jannah-kitchen-demo/README.md

-read report.pdf for more info
+read sample-output.pdf for more info